ctorrisi/franklin/README.md

 * Supporting legacy operations
 * Full API coverage

-Use [aws-api] for legacy operations and operations not related to querying or persistence.
+Use [aws-api] for legacy operations and operations not related to queries or persistence.

 ## Operations